 Types of RID Certification

 RID currently offers two different certifications.
-In additional, RID also recognizes credentials assessed and awarded by the National Association for the Deaf (NAD).
-Individuals who hold NAD credentials are considered Certified Members of RID.
+In addition, RID currently recognizes certifications that were previously offered by RID, but the exams are no longer available, as well as credentials assessed and awarded by the National Association of the Deaf (NAD).
+Individuals who hold NAD credentials that have been previously recognized by RID are considered Certified members of RID.

 *Click on the links below to view the related certifications.